FMInference/FlexiGen/README.md

 | FlexGen with Compression | **29.12** | **8.38** | **1.12** |

 - Hardware: an NVIDIA T4 (16GB) instance on GCP with 208GB of DRAM and 1.5TB of SSD.
 - Workload: input sequence length = 512, output sequence length = 32.
-The batch size is tuned to **a large value** that maximizes the generation throughput for each system.
+The batch size is tuned to a large value that maximizes the generation throughput for each system.
 See the batch size [table](benchmark/batch_size_table.md) for more details.
 - Metric: generation throughput (token/s) = number of the generated tokens / (time for processing prompts + time for generation).

 How to [reproduce](benchmark/flexgen).

 ### Latency-throughput Trade-off
-Since FlexGen increases throughput by increasing the batch size, it also increases latency - a classic and fundamental trade-off.
 The figure below shows the latency and throughput trade-off of three offloading-based systems on OPT-175B (left) and OPT-30B (right).
-FlexGen achieves higher maximum throughput for both models.
+FlexGen achieves a new Pareto-optimal frontier with significatnly higher maximum throughput for both models.
 Other systems cannot further increase throughput due to out-of-memory.
 "FlexGen(c)" is FlexGen with compression.